+In the last several years, we have improved our internal and external policies, better aligning our corporate actions with our commitment to a greener planet.
 We have implemented internal green programs and initiatives to reinforce our commitment to minimizing natural resource consumption, improving sustainability, disposing of end-of-life products in an environmentally safe manner, reducing waste, and increasing reuse and recycling programs company-wide.
-For example, our headquarters uses 100% renewable energy sources, and we follow the European Union's rules regarding the Restriction of Hazardous Substances in Electrical and Electronic Equipment in the design and manufacture of all our products.
+In addition, we recently completed a comprehensive review of Scope 3 GHG emissions across our Company.